 Graduate Psychology FAQ's

 Our website is currently under construction and may not reflect the most current information until early fall.
-If you have questions contact Tiffany Andrews, the SPS Program Coordinator, at [email protected], or Dr. Bridget Klest at [email protected], Director of Clinical Training.
+If you have questions contact Tiffany Andrews, the SPS Program Coordinator, at [email protected], or Dr. Cara Keifer at [email protected], Associate Director of Clinical Training.

 About our program:

-The School of Psychological Science has one Ph.D. program, which includes research areas of study of Psychological Clinical Science (clinical psychology), Engineering Psychology, Health Psychology, and the Psychological Science of Teaching and Learning.
+The School of Psychological Science has one Ph.D. program, which includes research areas of study: Psychological Clinical Science (clinical psychology), Engineering Psychology, Health Psychology, and the Psychological Science of Teaching and Learning.

-Yes, our Psychological Clinical Science (clinical psychology) program is new for Fall 2024.
+Yes, our Psychological Clinical Science (clinical psychology) program opened to students in Fall 2024.

 OSU does not have an option to earn a master's degree on its own.
 Students admitted to the Psychology Ph.D. program earn a Master of Science in Psychology on their way to the Ph.D.

 The Psychology Ph.D. program’s general focus is on the application of quantitative, experimental psychological research methods, theories, and principles to solving practical problems.
 All students take foundational coursework in research methods and statistics, and choose among core coursework in social, cognitive, neuroscience, and developmental psychology.
+Psychological Clinical Science students also take core coursework in clinical science.
 Students individualize their programs of study with elective courses in psychology and other disciplines.
 However, like most Psychology Ph.D. programs, to make time for hands-on lab experience, the primary way students specialize is not by taking many additional courses.
 Rather, through an apprenticeship model, faculty and Ph.D. students focus their work through one or more research areas of study.
 Please see About our Program.

 There is a list of Ph.D Mentors, their research interests, and information on their ability to accept new students here.